ICU222/GameDesign_Minotaur/Minotaur/readme.txt

 	- add maze		11/13
 	- add texture of wall	11/14
 	- add texture of floor and change the start location of humanoid	11/15
+	- add the minotaur model and the controller				12/01